kenoxa/beamwind/packages/beamwind/README.md

 return { 'scroll-snap-type': join(tail(parts), ' ') }
 ```

 As a second parameter the plugin function receives a theme value accessor.
 We can use that to access configured theme values.
-This allows to provide aliases for token parts.
-Lets allow these tokens: `scroll-snap` (using a default value) and `scroll-snap-proximity` (using a theme value)
+This allows to provide aliases for directive parts.
+Lets allow these directives: `scroll-snap` (using a default value) and `scroll-snap-proximity` (using a theme value)

 ```js
 import { setup, defaultToKey } from 'beamwind'